mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** No errors detected
 ```

-We can expand on our test cases more to cover more edge cases in our code.
+We can expand the test cases more to cover more edge cases.

 ```
 BOOST_AUTO_TEST_CASE(string_tok_test)